YosepRA/PetTake/checklist.md

 ### Fix/Refactor

+- Client-side routing on production.
+- Change master branch to main.
 - Write documentation for REST endpoints.
 - Form button isSubmitting state.
 - Incorrect redirection to login page when cookie is still valid.